 With the right advice, and attitude, patients can improve their quality of life.

 While there are limitations on how much one can do to fix a chronic lung disease, with breath control, exercise and proper medication, we can significantly improve patients’ quality of life.
 Prevention is also vital — making sure patients get their annual flu and pneumonia shots, and stay indoors when the air outside is smoky, for example.
 The fact is an underlying lung condition can make one more vulnerable, so it is crucial patients be informed and take control of their health.

 “I’m interested in culture and people.
 My first career was in archaeology, but once my wife and I started having kids, we needed two incomes — fast.
 A good archeology job requires a Ph.D., so I considered alternatives.
-My wife, a nurse, connected me with a colleague in Respiratory Therapy.
+I got connect with someone in Respiratory Therapy.
 That’s my story.
 I’ve been an RT for 20 years, and I still love my job today!”